 Some Bold Ideas for 2040

 The People’s Agenda is a living document.
-Beyond the 2017 election we’ll keep working together, as a community and with our allies, to identify the big, bold ideas that will build the fair and flourishing future we want.
+We’ll keep working together, as a community and with our allies, to identify the big, bold ideas that will build the fair and flourishing future we want.

 Here are some of the bold ideas we think could help get us there: